sollien/portfolio/src/pages/posts/zed-editor.md

 However, I felt that VS Code really had something the others were lacking for web development, and that was exstensiveness.
 <br><br>
 The other editors (save for Visual Studio), lacked a comprehensive ecosystem for extensions.
 This, coupled together with the fact that VS Code was fast and lightweight enough
 (at least compared to advanced IDE's like Visual Studio), made me make the switch to VS Code.
 And I've stayed here since.
-Now, however, this editor is threadened to become dethroned as my go-to editor by a new, Rust-based and even faster text editor.
+Today VS Code is threatened to become dethroned as my go-to editor by a new, Rust-based and even faster text editor.
 Namely Zed.
 <br><br>
 <p class="fact-box">Zed comes from the team behind the Electron based Atom, an editor that was sunset after